b3rendsh/bbx80/bit90/readme.txt

 Changelog:
 ----------
-V1.1:
+V1.2:
+- added *BLOAD command to load Coleco games from tape (for the ROM edition) V1.1:
 - improved line editor (e.g. cursor movement, escape key)
 - keywords entered in lowercase are converted to uppercase (variables are not)